spencerclingo/tennis_db_ai_prompt_assignment/sql/PracticeLeetcode.md

-## Use the following link to find 10 database problems to practice on:
+## Use the following link to find 10 database problems to practice on and solve

 https://leetcode.com/problem-list/2hv17fjt